agustin-arias/assembler_interpreter/README.md

 ## Visuals
 If specified, this program also provides some visuals that follow the calculations that the program makes.
 In each line, we print the input code together with a star simbol (*) that indicates which line the program is analysing.
 Below this we print all the registers the program has stored.
 [Here is an example video](https://drive.google.com/file/d/1AL7tu8n3RLs9g-amFuiNS0vlSPKrXU-7/view?usp=sharing).
+## How to use it?
+1. Code -> Download zip.
+2. Extract into a folder.
+3. Open the program "main.py"
+4. Write your own assembly code in the string **program**.
+5. Go to a terminal and cd into the folder that has the main.py file.
+6. Type the command "python3 main.py [timer]", where [timer] is the amount of time you wish the program to stop executing between lines (the default is 1 second).

+***Note***: If your program is too big, it may not fit into the screen.